Njuapp/Algorithm/README.md

 As you can see, this repository may witness my growing trajectory from a coding beginner to someone else.

   Hope I can grow from 0 lines to over 100,000 lines before my 22th birthday, which could be a great milestone.

   At last, God bless the World, including you and me.

-## BookAuction/
-This directory holds source code of my attempt to build a book auction site for near-graduation senior students to sell their books by auction.

-### The functionality to support:
-* Bidding from both sides
-* Planning to develop a Chrome Extension for Recommendation Notification
-* Easy-to-use web client